Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 Before you name the guardians for your kids, be sure to inform the individuals that you’ve chosen so they’re adequately prepared to assume the role of guardian and are filled in on your wishes regarding how you want them to be raised and cared for.

-Also referred to as an ‘executor’, an estate representative is the person assigned to administer your estate after you pass away.
+Also referred to as an ‘executor’, an estate representative is a person assigned to administer your estate after you pass away.
 When you draft up a will, you can name a specific person as an estate representative who will carry out your instructions according to your will after you die.

 Without a will, the responsibility for administering your estate will be determined by the courts based on the laws of the province you live in.
 Rather than leave it up to a stranger to handle your estate, you can rest easy knowing that you have control over who will take care of everything according to your wishes.